 Businesses of all sizes should know of a significant change in the way government grants and contracts will be handled.
-The General Services Administration (GSA) announced in an interview with Nextgov.com that they are changing vendors for their federal contractor numbering system – better known as the DUNS (Data Universal Numbering System.)
-The system update won’t likely look different for companies right away, but here’s what you should know moving forward.
+The General Services Administration (GSA) announced that they are changing vendors for their federal contractor numbering system – better known as the DUNS (Data Universal Numbering System.)
+The system update won’t change right away, but here’s what you should know moving forward.

 What is the DUNS?